 Passionately committed to nurturing new as well as established talent, the organisation commissions new works every year.
 It is consequently home to a constantly evolving display that has included sculptures by Sir Anthony Caro, Sir Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
 CASS supports its commissioned artists at every step of the process, from conception to fabrication, exhibition and sale.
 As such, it provides exceptional opportunities for sculptors in the UK as well as internationally, and at varying stages in their careers.

 CASS is funded by sculpture sales, consultancy and philanthropy.
 All the works on display are available for sale, with proceeds split equally between the artist and the organisation in order to fund new commissions.
-In the past 25 years, CASS has invested in over 450 Artists.
+In the past 25 years, CASS has invested in almost 300 Artists.

 The CASS commissioning process has become a widely emulated model.
 Appealing to companies and public institutions alike, CASS has project-managed commissions in London, Hong Kong and Singapore and consulted on the development of sculpture parks in China, India and Norway.